 Since 1967, the Philippines had become the largest global supplier of nurses.

-In 1969, Ferdinand Marcos was reelected as president.
+In 1969, Marcos was re-elected as president.

 In 1972, the Philippines experienced a period of martial law under the dictatorship of Ferdinand Marcos.

-Plans to harness nuclear energy in the Philippines began during the early 1970s, during the presidency of Ferdinand Marcos, in response to the 1973 oil crisis.
+Plans to harness nuclear energy in the Philippines began during the early 1970s, during the presidency of Ferdinand Marcos in response to the 1973 oil crisis.

 In 1976, a major earthquake occurred in the Moro Gulf.